Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

 Now, you might have noticed that we could also have used

 reducein the previous problem.
-That is right, and such a solution would be more efficient.
+If so, you’re right and such a solution would be more efficient.
 I just wanted to present both options.

 Again, we can extract an extension function.